 Happy Diwali!
 Today happens to be one of the most auspicious days for the world’s second most populated country – India!

-Here is how the five-day long festival is celebrated in different regions:
+Here is how the five-day-long festival is celebrated in different regions:

 This is the thirteenth day of the fortnight and the first day of festivities.
-Dhan means wealth and teras means thirteenth.
+Dhan means wealth, and teras means thirteenth.
 Dhanteras marks the start of the celebrations.
 It is considered auspicious to purchase kitchen utensils, vehicles, and other metals such and gold and silver on this day for good luck.
-People buy precious jewelry, decorate their homes and make mithais or sweets rich in ghee (clarified butter) and dried fruits.
+People buy precious jewellery, decorate their homes and make mithais or sweets rich in ghee (clarified butter) and dried fruits.

 Prayer and worship are offered to goddess Laxmi, the goddess of wealth and prosperity, in a traditional Laxmi Pooja.